ComHem/sermo-event-api/README.md

 1. The agent application calculate the probabilities that the customer is still there for all three sessions.
 1. Since the sum of all three probabilities add upp to 1.99 a new session is distributed to the agent.

+### An assisted sales session is started in Sermo and handed over to LiveChat

+1. Am assosted sales session is started in Sermo but the agent realizes that the customer want support help, not sales help.
+1. LiveChat has been listening on all events above enabling for the future agent in LiveChat to see the previous dialog.
+1. Agent in Sermo clicks on a transfer-to-livechat button in Sermo and a [`transfer_to_agent_application`](#transfer_to_agent_application) event is sent.

 ## Common event attributes